 Power Keeps Tripping in Dubai: Causes and How to Fix It

-- Identify which breaker tripped: Open the distribution board and identify which MCB or RCCB has moved to the “off” or middle position.
+- Open the distribution board and identify which breaker has moved to the off or middle position.

-- Reset the breaker by switching it fully off then back on.
+- Switch it fully off, then back on.

 When Tripping Is Dangerous